Road Tripping Western Australia, Part One

 We turned onto a side track which led us to a parking area from which we set out on foot.

-We had quite a drive still left to do to get to a wild camp we had seen on the map that was near Ajana ,and it was getting late in the day so we headed off through Kabarri and turned East through the heart of the Kalbarri National Park.
+As it was late in the day we turned East through the heart of the Kalbarri National Park.

 It was dusk by the time we arrived at a very small but secluded parking area in amongst some trees.

-One other camper was parked up so we found our spot and settled into the routine we had developed each day.
+There was another camper parked up so we found a free spot and settled into the routine we had now developed.

 Day Four – Shell Beach, Denham, The Eagles Bluff and Shark Bay – 220 Miles